DHI/modelskill/vision.md

 * Easy to compare your model with other models (and climatology)
 * Easy to use a wide range of common evaluation metrics
 * Easy to create common plots such as time series, scatter and taylor diagrams
-* Easy to do aggregations - assess for all observation, geographic areas, monthly
+* Easy to do aggregations - assess for all observations, geographic areas, monthly, ...
+* Fast to make comparisons (optimized code)
 * Difficult to make mistakes by verifying input
 * Trustworthy by having >95% test coverage
-* Easy to install
+* Easy to install (from pypi and conda)
-* Easy to get started by providing notebook examples and documentation
+* Easy to get started by providing many notebook examples and documentation

 ## Scope